So, friends, it’s been awhile since I’ve done one these. Let me just dive right on in:

 On the submission front, tidy batches of poems have gone out to several journals, and I’m hoping to have some publication news on the chapbook(s) soon.
 Since it is now Short Story Month, I have been busily revising some of my short stories, including a dark fairy tale set in Cajun country that required some extra care in keeping the patois authentic.

 Before the end of the month, I plan to get to Greg Sarris’ Grand Avenue: A Novel in Stories which I hope is as good as Watermelon Nights.
 I’ll try to post something on the blog when I’ve had time to digest.

 On my other blog, I finally released the (Christian, character-focused) high school American history curriculum that I authored.
 And despite my fiction writing group falling apart, I have managed to add some new scenes to my novel-in-progress.
 More on this later.

 Have just discovered the #FairyTaleFriday challenge on Twitter.
 This looks like it would be fun.
 Too late to start on the ‘tremor’ theme for today, but I hope to contribute something next week if time allows.

 Despite all this writing, I have not given up on art.
-Below are two of my newest paintings.
+Below are a few of my newest paintings.
 Pardon the terrible lighting!
 I usually wrangle my little brother into taking the photos.
 This is what you get when I do it myself.
 The colors are much more vibrant in person, trust me.